wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 **Reason:** Financial analysis needs consistency.
 Low temperature ensures the AI doesn't hallucinate or give wildly different advice for the same data.
 Higher temperature can be useful for exploring alternative scenarios or brainstorming.

-**Note:** *"Temperature"* refers to AI response creativity, not GPU hardware temperature.
+**💡Note:** *"Temperature"* refers to AI response creativity, not GPU hardware temperature.
 GPU temperature is managed automatically by your computer.

 ## 📁 Project Structure
 ```text